Benimaru-x1k/Benimaru/README.md

 *   🔄 **Custom Refresh Rate**: Force specific Minimum and Maximum screen refresh rates (e.g., lock to 120Hz).
 *   📱 **Safe Resolution Changer**: Adjust your display resolution to improve gaming performance or battery life.
 Includes an **automatic DPI calculator** and a **6-second safe-revert countdown** to prevent permanent black screens.
 *   🌐 **Custom DNS Selector**: Set a system-wide private DNS (Cloudflare, Quad9, Control D, etc.) via ADB for reliable ad blocking, tracker protection, and lower latency without needing a VPN.
-*   🎯 **FPS Crosshair Overlay**: Enable a persistent, center-screen red crosshair to improve accuracy in FPS games.
+*   🎯 **FPS Crosshair Overlay**: Enable a customizable, center-screen crosshair to improve accuracy in FPS games.
 *   🎮 **Quick Game Launcher**: Automatically detects installed games on your device and lets you launch them directly from the tool.
 *   🛡️ **Anti-Tamper Security**: Built-in SHA-256 signature verification to prevent the execution of modified, repackaged, or unofficial APKs.
 *   📲 **In-App Auto Updater**: Automatically checks the official GitHub repository for new releases and handles seamless updates within the app.